RC Model Jet Engine Guide: How RC Turbines Work

 Engine Start-Up

-Model jet engines need to be initially spun up without burning any fuel, as full size ones do.
+Model jet engines need to be initially spun up without burning any fuel, just as full size ones do.
 Only when the turbine has reached the necessary revolutions per minute (RPM) can the fuel be introduced into the chamber and the engine can begin to operate normally.

-This initial part of the start-up sequence can be done by blowing compressed air into the front of the engine to spin the compressor, or an external high-RPM electric starter can be used, similar to those used for starting rc airplane engines.
+This initial part of the start-up sequence can be done by blowing compressed air into the front of the engine to spin the compressor, or an external high-RPM electric starter can be used, similar to those used for starting standard rc airplane engines.

 A third and increasingly common option is an integrated small electric starter motor.
 This of course gives you the auto-start option, which is true to a real gas turbine.